Skip to content

 We're Happy to help.
 Call Us Today: +233 302 401 227, +233 302 401 216, +233 302 401 210.

-GET INVOLVED NOWLEARN ABOUT T4L
+GET INVOLVED NOW

 Breathing Life Back into Ghana, Together

 Our land is precious, but it’s facing serious threats from deforestation and degradation.
-The Tree for Life Initiative is our national commitment to restore Ghana’s beautiful landscapes, ensure clean water, and build a sustainable future for every community.
-We aim to plant over 12 million seedlings and restore over 12,000 hectares.
-Join us, and let’s make Ghana green again.
+The Tree for Life Reforestation Initiative 2025 is our national commitment to restore Ghana’s beautiful landscapes, ensure clean water, and build a sustainable future for every community.

 Our Shared Land is Calling for Help